osmond/draggable-tarps/README.md

 This project targets **Node.js 20**.
 Run `nvm use` to switch to this version.

-1. Install dependencies with `npm install` (requires a local installation of Node.js and npm for offline use).
-2. Install the browsers needed for Playwright tests with `npx playwright install`.
+1. Install dependencies with `npm install`.
+This also installs the browsers needed for Playwright tests.
-3. Run the test suite with `npm test`.
+2. Run the test suite with `npm test`.
-4. Launch the site with `npm start`.
+3. Launch the site with `npm start`.
 This starts the `server.js` script which only serves static files on [http://localhost:3000](http://localhost:3000).
 Open the served `index.html` in your browser.
-5. Optionally add a sound effect by placing an MP3 named `first-drop.mp3` in the `assets/` directory.
+4. Optionally add a sound effect by placing an MP3 named `first-drop.mp3` in the `assets/` directory.
 It will play the first time a shirt is placed on the model during a session.

-6. Optionally include another MP3 named `cheese.mp3` in the `assets/` directory.
+5. Optionally include another MP3 named `cheese.mp3` in the `assets/` directory.
    It will play whenever the suit shirt is placed on the model.

-7. During local development (running on `localhost`, `127.0.0.1`, or when `NODE_ENV` is not `production`), the favicon switches to `assets/favicon-dev.svg` so browser tabs are easily distinguished from production.
+6. During local development (running on `localhost`, `127.0.0.1`, or when `NODE_ENV` is not `production`), the favicon switches to `assets/favicon-dev.svg` so browser tabs are easily distinguished from production.